 The rules for applying Classification 8871 are the same as those for applying Classification 8810, Clerical Office Employees – N.O.C, with the additional stipulation that the majority of the employee’s work is done remotely away from any location of their employer.

-The following are some of the areas the WCIRB will explore when conducting test audits:
+The following are some of the areas the WCIRB explores when conducting test audits:

 As a Standard Exception classification, the entire payroll of a qualifying clerical employee must be assigned to either Classification 8810 or 8871.
 If more than 50 percent of their time is remote, then their entire payroll is assignable to Classification 8871.
 Conversely, if 50 percent or more is on-site at the employer’s location, then their entire payroll is assignable to Classification 8810.
 It is not permissible to divide a single employee’s payroll, within a single policy period, between a Standard Exception classification and any other classification, including another Standard Exception classification, with the exception of a single permanent job reassignment.

-The following sample shows how the assignment of Classification 8871 will appear on a WCIRB Classification Inspection Report in the table of assigned classifications as well as the Clerical Analysis section.
+The following sample shows how the assignment of Classification 8871 appears on a WCIRB Classification Inspection Report in the table of assigned classifications as well as the Clerical Analysis section.